---

 ### CLI (Command Line Interface)

-The Vercel CLI is a command-line tool that allows you to deploy projects, manage deployments, and configure Vercel from your terminal.
+The Vercel CLI is a command-line tool for deploying projects, managing deployments, and configuring Vercel from your terminal.
+See [Vercel CLI](/docs/cli).

 ### Compute